andrew-dsi/andrew-dsi.github.io/_posts/2025-11-18-gen-ai-rag-qa-bot.md

 This helps us confirm that:

-* the system is grounding answers in the correct internal documentation
+* The system is grounding answers in the correct internal documentation
-* no irrelevant or low-quality chunks were retrieved
+* No irrelevant or low-quality chunks were retrieved
-* the model is not hallucinating content
+* The model is not hallucinating content
-* retrieval performance is behaving as expected
+* Retrieval performance is behaving as expected
-* the system is explainable and auditable
+* The system is explainable and auditable

-To enable this, we implemented a clever parallel chain that returns **both**:

-1. the final answer, and
-2. the raw retrieved context (the documents)
+To enable this, we implemented a clever parallel chain that returns **both** the final answer, and the raw retrieved context (the documents)

-Here is the code that enables this behaviour:
+The code that enables this behaviour is below:

 ```python
 from langchain_core.runnables import RunnableParallel